dotnet/docs/docs/csharp/how-to/concatenate-multiple-strings.md

 > [!NOTE]
 >  In string concatenation operations, the C# compiler treats a null string the same as an empty string.

 Other method to concatenate strings is <xref:System.String.Format%2A?displayProperty=nameWithType>.
 This method works well when you are building a string from a small number of component strings.
-This method is also a great choice when you know the number of strings that make up your concatenated string.

 In other cases you may be combining strings in a loop, where you don't know how many source strings you are combining, and the actual number of source strings may be quite large.
 The <xref:System.Text.StringBuilder> class was designed for these scenarios.
 The following code uses the <xref:System.Text.StringBuilder.Append%2A> method of the <xref:System.Text.StringBuilder> class to concatenate strings.